ocademy-ai/machine-learning/CONTRIBUTING.md

 > **Warning**
 >
-> You may encouter following problem when you program on ARM-based M1 Mac.
+> You may encouter following problem when you program on ARM-based M1 Mac or Windows10/11.

->
+##### On M1

 > ```bash
 > OSError: no library called "cairo-2" was found
 > no library called "cairo" was found